kubernetes/ingress-nginx/docs/user-guide/ingress-path-matching.md

 ## Regular Expression Support

+!!! important
+    Regular expressions and wild cards are not supported in the `spec.rules.host` field.
+Full hostnames must be used.

 The ingress controller supports **case insensitive** regular expressions in the `spec.rules.http.paths.path` field.

 See the [description](./nginx-configuration/annotations.md#use-regex) of the `use-regex` annotation for more details.